znep/query-coordinator/common/visualizations/README.md

 import SocrataVisualizations from 'common/visualizations';
 ```

-This importation places jQuery plugins on `$`'s prototype, which can be used like this:
+Importing SocrataVisualizations extends jQuery by adding plugins which can be used like this:

 ```javascript
 $('.my-visualization').socrataColumnChart(vif);